-It is also possible to add the command $\graphicspath{ }$ to the preamble and specify the paths where IAT_EX should look for graphics.
-So in my case I can add to the preamble and then skip the path when providing the graphics file name in the \includegraphics command.
+It is also possible to add the command \graphicspath{} to the preamble and specify the paths where LATEX should look for graphics.
+So in my case I can add to the preamble and then you do not need top add the path to the file in the graphics file call using the \includegraphics command.
 It is also possible to avoid providing the graphics file extensions in the \includegraphics command by placing the \DeclareGraphicsExtensions command in the preamble to define graphic file extensions, such as: